 I didn’t realize until I wasn’t working anymore how much of my identity was attached to my career and how much of my self-worth was attached to my ability to provide for my family.
-I also didn’t realize that I could have a great relationship while the other person was having a completely different experience.
-I truly thought after years of experiencing only abusive and dysfunctional relationships that if I was with someone and it was happy, easy and conflict-free, with great conversation, compatible energy, passion, and enough shared interests, that we’d struck the relationship lottery.
-Now I’m facing a very difficult journey of moving forward without the person I desperately want by my side, while also soul-searching and trying to figure out what my next career move is going to be, with chatter about another round of school shut-downs clouding my ability to envision anything stable or functional in my future, all while trying to both embrace and ignore the elephant in the room: how am I going to take care of my children while also providing for them?
+I also didn’t realize that I could be in a committed relationship while the other person wasn’t… I truly thought after years of experiencing only abusive and dysfunctional relationships that if I showed-up fully, with openness and clear expectations, and the connection was happy, easy and conflict-free, with compatible energy and enough shared interests, that everything was finally going to work-out as I’ve always hoped.
+Now I’m facing a very difficult journey of soul-searching and trying to figure out what my next career move is going to be, with chatter about another round of school shut-downs clouding my ability to envision anything stable or functional in my future, all while trying to both embrace and ignore the elephant in the room: how am I going to take care of my children while also providing for them?
 Navigating so much hardship on my own while attempting to maintain a positive household culture and energy for my children has been overwhelmingly difficult at times.
 I never knew I could feel this emotionally exhausted, lost, and hopeless.

 I’m a dreamer.
 I’m a goal-setter.
 I’m a high achiever who believes in starting everyday on purpose and ending everyday with gratitude.
 I’m a lover who believes in happily-ever-after despite a life full of reasons to be guarded and untrusting.
 I am strong and capable.
 I know all of this to be true about myself, so what the hell happened to me?
 Where did I go and how do I get myself back?